 This folk school is located in Michigan’s largest state park, in the Porcupine Mountains, known locally as the “Porkies.”
 Some of this year’s one- to two-day classes include Traditional Finnish Folk Dancing, Birch Bark Containers, Portable Outdoor Chairs, and Soap Making.
 The school has a place-based program and offers workshops all year around in topics concerning the ecology and history, as well as the support of, the Porkupine Mountains Wilderness State Park.

 It is the mission of the Steel City Folk School to create a community of learning in the Pittsburgh area that will nurture the Mind, the Body, and the Heart by providing opportunities to explore new skills and ideas in a curious, caring and welcoming community.
-There are two primary areas of coursework, to nurture the Mind through Awareness, and the Body through Artifacts (crafts).
 The organization is in its infancy, and while looking for a permanent home for on-going short and long courses, is beginning with a number of Pop-Up events to share ideas and explore the interests of the larger community.

 Villages gets its name from the places where classes are held: throughout the towns of scenic Van Buren County.
 Several classes are offered each month throughout the year in one- to two-day formats.
 Villages will give you a learning vacation and teach you how to make just about anything you could imagine, from cheese and pies to chairs and tools.